Horse Oil Painting Featuring Luna the Mare

 Now, before I start on any details, I’m going to have to get some background in.
 Big brushy stuff first, as with all my artwork.

 Ooh, I’m really going to have to do something about those eyes now.
-The rest of the painting is coming together and they’re starting to stand out a bit too much.
+The rest of the horse oil painting is coming together and they’re starting to stand out a bit too much.

-The eyes really are the most important part of a portrait – human, horse, dog, or otherwise.
-They’re the place we connect with the subject, and look first for expression, so they have to be just right.
+The eyes really are the most important part of a portrait.
+Whether we’re talking about a human, horse, dog, or otherwise.
+Eyes are the place we connect with the subject and look first for expression, so they have to be just right.

 Maybe that’s why I leave them for last.